MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

 * Download the notebook from the GitHub repo
 * Download the sample data from the GitHub repo

-## Enable OneLake mirroring
+## Enable OneLake availability

+OneLake availability must be [enabled](event-house-onelake-availability.md) before you get data in the Eventhouse.
 This step is important, because it enables the data you will ingest to become available in the OneLake.
 In a later step, you'll access this same data from your Notebook to train the model.

 1. Browse to your workspace homepage in Real-Time Intelligence.
 1. Select the Eventhouse you created in the prerequisites.